jishi/node-sonos-http-api/README.md

 `/Kitchen/leave` Kitchen will leave any group it was part of and become a standalone player.

 You don\t have to ungroup a player in order to join it to another group, just join it to the new group and it will jump accordingly.

+SUB
+---

+SUB actions include the following:
+`/TV%20Room/sub/off` Turn off sub
+`/TV%20Room/sub/on` Turn on sub `/TV%20Room/sub/gain/3` Adjust gain, -15 to 15.
+`/TV%20Room/sub/crossover/90` adjust crossover frequency in hz.
+Official values are 50 through 110 in increments of 10.
+Use other values at your own risk!
+`/TV%20Room/sub/polarity/1` Switch "placement adjustment" or more commonly known as phase.
+0 = 0°, 1 = 180°

 Spotify and Apple Music (Experimental)
 ----------------------